 Malaria is also endemic, remember to take measures to protect yourself above all at night by applying mosquito repellent that contains at least 30% DEET.
 In case you need, there is a government hospital and a private medical clinic where you can get treatment for all minor illnesses.
 For any serious injuries, there are good hospitals in Mzuzu or better in Lilongwe.
 The medical expenses could be very high; therefore, don’t forget to stipulate travel insurance.
 We always made it with World Nomads.
 In case they also offer scuba diving insurance.

 If you are not travelling with a tour operator but you prefer catching the local transports, you can reach Nkhata Bay by bus.
 The easiest and fastest way from Lilongwe is to take the bus (Sososo company and Axa company run daily) to Mzuzu, and, once there, looking for a shared minivan or a taxi to Nkahata Bay.
 Lilongwe-Mzuzu takes about 6 hours, whereas Mzuzu-Nkhata bay takes about 50 minutes.
 There are also routes with shared minivan coming up/down the lakeshore direct from/to Nkhata Bay/Nkhotakota/Senga bay/Cape Maclear, but the road is not that good and takes time.
 For example, from Cape Maclear or Lilongwe (driving on the lake shore road) to Nkhata Bay takes about 9 hours (and you’ll probably have to change the mean of transport in Salima or Nkhotakota).
-Click here to see our itinerary through Malawi and general information.
+Click here to book the bus from Lilongwe to Mzuzu through Omio.com.

 The Ilala ferry